Esa112233/Django-Chat-App/README.md

 - **Real-time Messaging:** Instantaneous message delivery and receipt using WebSockets.
 - **Message History:** View the 25 most recent messages in each chat room.

-## Demo

-You can check out a live demo of the Django Chat Project [here](https://your-demo-link.com). <!-- Optional: Add a link to your live demo -->

 ## Requirements